 A FDNY representative said that if accurate, the disclosure would be a violation of multiple privacy laws.
 The department is investigating.

-On Sunday evening, New York Medical Examiner Barbara Sampson announced that she had completed an autopsy of Epstein under the observation of a private pathologist, but that she needed more information before she could officially determine his cause of death (which is not abnormal):
+On Sunday August 11, New York Medical Examiner Barbara Sampson announced that she had completed an autopsy of Epstein under the observation of a private pathologist, but that she needed more information before she could officially determine his cause of death (which is not abnormal):

-Sampson said Epstein’s representatives hired celebrity pathologist Michael Baden — who conducted private autopsies of Michael Brown and former NFL tight end Aaron Hernandez — and that he was allowed to observe her autopsy.
+Michael Baden, who was hired by Epstein’s representatives, is a celebrity pathologist who conducted private autopsies of Michael Brown and former NFL tight end Aaron Hernandez.

 Epstein had been taken off suicide watch, then left alone and under-monitored